lembap10/5801P4/README.md

 _for now executes whatever is in main_

 This will run the program and request:

-Enter the number of students:
+-Enter the number of students:
-Enter the question type (MC [Multiple Choice] or FB [Fill in the Blank]):
+-Enter the question type (MC [Multiple Choice] or FB [Fill in the Blank]):
-Enter the intended LMS (canvas, blackboard, or moodle):
+-Enter the intended LMS (canvas, blackboard, or moodle):
-Enter the intended quiz format (qti or gift):
+-Enter the intended quiz format (qti or gift):
-Enter the name of the file (stored in srcFiles directory) to be parsed:
+-Enter the name of the file (stored in srcFiles directory) to be parsed:

 Answering all fields adequately will allow for a json file to be outputted.
 The json file will have attributes:

-{
-"numStudents": number of variations to generate "questionType": Type of Question.
+-"numStudents": number of variations to generate -"questionType": Type of Question.
 Will be set to multiple choice.
-"intendedLMS": 3 options: canvas, moodle, blackboard "intendedQuizType": 2 options: .gift, .qti
+-"intendedLMS": 3 options: canvas, moodle, blackboard -"intendedQuizType": 2 options: .gift, .qti

 Multiple Choice exclusive:
-"numChoices": number of choices
+-"numChoices": number of choices

 Fill in the blank exclusive:
-"blankLength": desired length of blank
+-"blankLength": desired length of blank
-}

 ## Run Tests